 This course focuses on deepening conceptual understanding of advanced math concepts like linear, quadratic, polynomial, rational, exponential, and logarithmic functions through problem-based learning and visual aids, including graphing and data analysis, while also incorporating topics like matrices, systems of equations, and trigonometric functions, all with a focus on real-world applications and critical thinking skills.
 It is part of a larger “Algebra 1, Geometry, Algebra 2” sequence designed to seamlessly transition students through key mathematical concepts.

-Precalculus combines concepts of trigonometry, geometry, and algebra that are needed to prepare students for the study of calculus.
+AP Precalculus combines concepts of trigonometry, geometry, and algebra that are needed to prepare students for the study of calculus.
 The course strengthens students’ conceptual understanding of problems and mathematical reasoning in solving problems.
 Facility with these topics is especially important for students who intend to study calculus, physics, other sciences, and engineering in college.
-The main topics in the Precalculus course are complex numbers, rational functions, trigonometric functions and their inverses, inverse functions, vectors and matrices, and parametric and polar curves.
+The main topics in the AP Precalculus course are complex numbers, vectors, matrices, polar coordinates, as well as exponential, polynomial, rational, and trigonometric functions and their inverses.
+This course culminates with an optional AP exam, which students may use for college credit or undergraduate math placement, depending on their specific program.

 AP Calculus AB